ikrazydev/algos/src/sorting/README.md

 In actual notation, they're just considered $\ O(N^2) $.

-In most scenarios, even with a worse best case, selection sort is still going to be perform considerably faster than its pal, bubble sort.
+In most scenarios, even with an inferior best case, selection sort is still going to be perform considerably faster than its pal, bubble sort.
 That fact is self-evident from the workings of the algorithms.

-In general, selection sort does not swap elements unnecessarilly, which seems to be the core weakness of bubble sorting.
+In general, selection sort does not swap elements unnecessarily, which seems to be the core weakness of bubble sorting.
 You can only benefit from bubble sorting if your arrays are mostly sorted, and the algorithm is optimized properly.
 Unfortunately, for most use cases, that usually is not the situation.

+# Insertion Sort

+TODO.